ReCore-sys/ASMShare/HowToHelp.md

 * Make the site look nicer.
 You could add some cool CSS animations, resize some elements or just redesign a page.

-* Find some funky Python libraries that could do some useful things for the site.
+* Find some funky Python/JS libraries that could do some useful things for the site.

 * <strong>HARD WORK</strong> Turn the site into a desktop app.
 I can provide API's n stuff to get the actual data, but you will need to create a UI to show these.
 React would probably be easiest since it can support most of the existing CSS and scripts.